-Strength: Based on reading assessments and CBA's 80% of students are reading at or above grade level.
-Based on end of the year CBA's, 88% of students are performing at or above grade level in math.
-All students take the TPRI reading assessment and the Imagine Math assessment three times per year.
+Strength: 86% of students passed the middle of the year reading CBA and 80% of students are reading at or above grade level.
+Based on middle of the year CBA's, 93% of students are performing at or above grade level in math.
+All students take the TPRI reading assessment three times per year.
 All students take Common Based Assessments (CBA) and are administered formative and summative assessments.
 All students are administered the Fountas and Pinnell Benchmark reading assessments one on one to identify accurate reading levels.
 English Language Learners also take the TELPAS.
 Students with Individualized Educational Plans (IEP) work towards set goals.

-Weakness: More students in each student population need to read at or above grade level and perform on or above grade level in math.
+Weakness: Due to Covid-19, there is no end of the year data to include.
+More students in each student population need to read at or above grade level and perform on or above grade level in math.
 There is still a high % of students deemed at-risk.

-School Culture and Climate:

-Data Examine: Campus philosophy, Discipline Data, Parent Surveys
+School Culture and Climate: Data Examine: Campus philosophy, Discipline Data, Parent Surveys

 Strength: School wide discipline management is in place.
 The number of discipline referrals continue to decrease.
 Positive reinforcements are in place.
 Each student and teacher create and sign a Social Contract for their classroom.
-Students recite the

-Raider Pledge and motto daily.
+Students recite the Raider Pledge and motto daily.
 Students and staff participate in character days, pep rallies, Red Ribbon Week, Homecoming activities, Character Education - Beginning of a Hero, Box Tops for Education, field trips, Fabulous Fridays, Holiday activities, i.e. Veteran's Day, Thanksgiving, Christmas, etc. Elementary students support secondary school students' school spirit days and events.
 Parent conferences, interviews, and surveys are completed.